-- 1. Shoes shall be smooth and soft-soled for athletic use. - 2.
-The approved basketballs for all divisions are as follows: - a.
+1. Shoes shall be smooth and soft-soled for athletic use.

+- 2. The approved basketballs for all divisions are as follows: - a.
 For the Youth, Flea, Mite, Midget, and all female divisions, the basketball must be the adopted GHSA ladies ball (285 or 28.5) size and weight.
 It may be synthetic or leather.
 The ball should be at least a 5-ply nylon-wound carcass or better.
 The ball will be furnished by the Tournament Host and the same ball will be used throughout the tournament.
-Teams are responsible for their own warm-up balls.

-- b.
-For all divisions except Flea, Mite, Midget and Women, a regulation-sized basketball that meets the current standards of the Georgia High School Association shall be used. - 3.
-Mandatory uniforms shall be matching jerseys with factory type legal numbers only on front and back described in the Georgia High School Association Rule Book.
+Teams are responsible for their own warm-up balls. - b.
+For all divisions except Flea, Mite, Midget and Women, a regulation-sized basketball that meets the current standards of the Georgia High School Association shall be used. - Mandatory uniforms shall be matching jerseys with factory type legal numbers only on front and back described in the Georgia High School Association Rule Book.
 Legal numbers consist of 0, 00 (0 and 00 cannot be used on same team) 1-5, 10-15, 20-25, 30-35, 40-45 and 50-55.
-It is legal for players to wear matching color or white t-shirts only under game jerseys. - a.
+It is legal for players to wear matching color or white t-shirts only under game jerseys.

+a.
 No other youth sports organization patches will be allowed on uniforms in GRPA tournaments.
-Penalty Illegal Equipment - b.
+Penalty Illegal Equipment b.
 Emblem/Logo/Picture Placement: GRPA waives the GHSA and NFHSA penalties for logos and clipart placement on basketball uniforms.
-No technical foul will be administered.
+No technical foul will be administered. - 4.
+The Host Agency shall be responsible for supplying scrimmage vests in events where jerseys need to be opposite colors.
+A coin toss shall be conducted and the winner shall have the option of whether to wear the scrimmages vests or original jerseys.